HunterGReynolds/gameboy_drawing_a_sprite/README.md

-# A "Hello World" example ROM for the Gameboy
+# Drawing a Sprite on the Nintendo Gameboy

 This source is to accompany [this blog post](https://huntergreynolds.github.io/posts/gameboy_drawing_a_sprite/).

+You should check out [this blog post](https://huntergreynolds.github.io/posts/gameboy_hello_world/) for the first part of this project.

 ## Requirements